What parents need to know

 Is it any good?

+This is a spare, bleak story that relies on ambiguity and mystery.
 Made through the Australian film collective Blue Tongue Films, THE ROVER is the second feature film by director David Michod, whose Oscar-nominated Animal Kingdom was a great, complex, dense gangster film.
-This movie is almost the polar opposite, a spare, bleak story that relies on ambiguity and mystery.
+This movie is almost the polar opposite.
 It's bound to remind viewers of The Mad Max/Road Warrior movies with its silences and baking-hot open spaces.
 When characters do speak, the language sounds lyrical and sometimes profound.

 The dystopian setting is slightly problematic, since it tends to raise stray questions when audiences should be focusing on what's happening in any given moment.
 And the movie never settles on why Rey would willingly go along with Eric, although the mesmerizing presentation is enough to smooth over any plot hiccups.
 A spooky musical score by Antony Partos completes the package.

 Families can talk about The Rover's violence.
 How shocking is it?
 How many violent incidents take place on screen?
 Off screen?
 What's the difference in their impact?

 How does the movie see the future?
 Is money the reason for our downfall, or is it something else?
 How can we avoid such a future?

 What's the appeal of post-apocalyptic movies?
 How do they help us view the present?